What Is Distributed Ledger Technology (DLT)?

 Key Benefits of Distributed Ledger Technology (DLT)

-- Transparency: DLT offers a transparent and immutable record of all transactions.
-With all participants having access to the same ledger, it ensures accountability and auditability.
+• Transparency: DLT provides a transparent and immutable record of transactions.
+Because every participant has access to the same ledger, activities can be audited and verified with confidence.

 Use Cases for Distributed Ledger Technology (DLT)